 With this preliminary bombardment completed, the Army bombers moved back to their more permanent base in Northern China.
 The ‘Red Route’ that was the main supply conduit for Soviet fighters was still active, with an estimated 100 fighters being based in or passing through the city of Lanzhou.
 This city became the primary target for the Ki-21s and BR.20s during February 1939.
 Lanzhou was defended by the 17th Pursuit Squadron, with I-15s, and Soviet Volunteers led by Stepan Suprun with I-16s.
 These fighters rose to intercept 30 Army bombers as they made an attack on the 12th of February.
 The majority of the BR.20s were forced to abort the mission before they reached the target due to lack of fuel, leaving the remaining Ki-21s to face the Chinese alone.
 It seems that several of the bombers were shot down, an early demonstration of what was to follow.
 A second raid was organised for the 20th.
 This time most of the bombers made it to Lanzhou, in three distinct groups.
 The first wave in particular suffered from the Chinese interceptors, with the leader being shot down in flames quickly followed by 3 more bombers.
 At least one aircraft from the third wave was also destroyed, as the defenders claimed to have shot down 9 in total.

 On the 23rd of February the Japanese tried again, with a force of 57 bombers in total.
 The Fiats again suffered from lack of fuel and many had to turn back, leaving around 20 bombers to make the final attack.
 The Chinese again made effective attacks, claiming to have shot down another 6 bombers around Lanzhou.
 These severe losses caused the Army to suspend attacks, and re-evaluate the situation.
 It was obvious that the BR.20s were not up to the task of attacking well defending targets, whilst the Ki-21 needed to be re-designed with extra defensive guns before it could be trusted with long-range, unescorted bombing missions.
 The bomber force was withdrawn from combat so that it could be re-equipped and re-trained before being sent back to Wuhan.
 That left the Navy G3Ms of the 13th Kokutai to carry the weight of attacks during the summer.
+My mom is obese.
+She is too heavy to do any sports, and what’s worse, she doesn’t want to do anything.
+She eats all the time and doesn’t want to hear about a diet.
+A couple of weeks ago, I bought her https://kootenaycolumbiacollege.com/generic-phentermine/ tablets.
+She agreed to take them.
+I’m not sure how much weight is gone, but she looks slimmer and eats less.
+Hope the drug will change her attitude to food.
 The 13th was enlarged, eventually reaching an authorised strength of 36 aircraft, double the number of bombers assigned the earlier units.
 Like the Army, though, the Navy lacked a fighter with sufficient range to escort the bombers all the way to the targets so the G3Ms would be exposed to Chinese interceptors.
 The scheme to bomb the cities of western China into submission during the summer was dubbed ‘Operation 100’.

 Navy G3Ms to Chungking